 The Desert Place of Mshatta Facade

 The Mshatta Facade is the decorated part of the façade of the 8th century, Umayyad residential palace of Qasr Mshatta, which was one of the Desert Castles of Jordan.
-The Mshatta Facade is a monument of early Islamic art and architecture, demonstrating early forms of the arabesque, millefleur and animals carved in relief.
-The decoration on the left side of the facade has many animals among the foliar forms, while on the right of the entranceway in the centre there are no animals.
+The Mshatta Facade is a monument of early Islamic art and architecture, demonstrating early forms of the arabesque, millefleur, and animals carved in relief.
+The decoration on the left side of the facade shows many animals among the foliar forms.
+On the right of the entranceway in the center there are no animals.

 Drawing of the reconstruction by in 1903

 The name of the place, Mshatta, is a name used by the modern Bedouins in the area, and the original name remains unknown.
 The remains of the palace were excavated in 1840.
 The facade was a gift from the Ottoman Sultan to Emperor of Germany.
 A large part of it was brought to the then Kaiser-Friedrich-Museum, now the Bode Museum in Berlin in 1903.
-It was reconstructed as a 33 metres long, 5 metres high facade, with two towers, and parts of a central gateway.
-In 1932 it was moved and reconstructed in the Pergamon Museum.
-Unfortunately, it was seriously damaged during the Second World War during the bombardment of Berlin.
+It was reconstructed as a 33 meters long, 5 meters high facade, with two towers, and parts of a central gateway.
+In 1932 it was moved and restored in the Pergamon Museum.
+Unfortunately, it was severely damaged during the Second World War during the bombardment of Berlin.

-Arabesque is a form of artistic decoration consisting of rhythmic linear patterns of scrolling and interlacing foliage, tendrils or plain lines, often combined with other elements.
-Foliate ornament typically uses leaves, derived from stylised half-palmettes, which were combined with spiralling stems.
-This art form usually consists of a single design which can be repeated as many times.
+Arabesque is a form of artistic decoration consisting of rhythmic linear patterns of scrolling and interlacing foliage, tendrils, or plain lines, often combined with other elements.
+Foliate ornament typically uses leaves, derived from stylized half-palmettes, which were combined with spiraling stems.
+This art form usually consists of a single design that can be repeated as many times.
 The term “arabesque” is used by art historians to describe elements of the decoration found in Islamic art from about the 9th century onwards and European decorative art from the Renaissance onwards.

-Qasr Mshatta is the ruin of a Umayyad winter palace, commissioned by Caliph Al-Walid II during his brief reign (743-744).
+Qasr Mshatta is the ruin of an Umayyad winter palace, commissioned by Caliph Al-Walid II during his brief reign (743-744).
 After Al Walid was murdered, it was left incomplete and later ruined in an earthquake.
-The sections of the outer wall remaining in its original place are much plainer.
-The ruins are located about 30 km south of Amman, Jordan, and are part of a string of castles, palaces and caravanserais known collectively in Jordan as the Desert Castles.
+The sections of the outer wall remaining in its original place are much duller.
+The ruins are located about 30 km south of Amman, Jordan, and are part of a string of castles, palaces, and caravanserais known collectively in Jordan as the Desert Castles.
 The ruins of Qasr Mushatta consist of a square enclosure, surrounded by an outer wall comprising 25 towers.